AadyaDaita/Arduino_Society/tpt.md

 - Computing innovations can reflect existing human biases written into the algorithm or biases in the data used by the innovation.
 - Programmers should take action to reduce bias in algorithms used for computing innovation (if they really deserve it) as a way of combating existing human biases.

+_TPT Computer Bias_
+- Does the owner of the computer think this was intentional?
+  - No, I do not think that the owner of purposfully made a device that doens't recognize certain individuals.
+- If yes or no, justify you conclusion.
+  - This was not on purpose, as sellers want to increase profit, they would want to sell to all types of people.
+Thus, there is no reason for them to exclude some types of people with facial recognition.
+- How do you think this happened?
+  - The creators must have been a team of white people, where they weren't able to test with all types of people.
+This might have caused unnecessary bias, as proper trials weren't being held.
+- Is this harmful?
+Was it intended to be harmful or exclude?
+  - This is harmful, as it reduced representation of all ethnicities around the world.
+It creates bias to how other people around the world view certain ethnicities.
+Thus it is not intended, however purposeful exclusion of races does exist.
+- Should it be corrected?
+  Yes it should be avoided.
+As said, this creats bias in people, and causes some people of the world to be excluded into results.
+In medical related resources, when there is bias in devices, it is extremely dangerous, as vital healthcare resources for them can be disregared.
+- What would you or should you do to produce a better outcome?
+  - To improve this, I can be part of testing trials for new devices released, and encourage others to also be part of them as well.
+This can reduce coomputer bias, as representation increases.

 **Crowdsourcing (5.4)**
 - Science has been affected by using distributed and “citizen science” to solve scientific problems.
 - Citizen science is the scientific research conducted in a whole or part by distributed individuals, many of whom may not be scientists.
 Who contribute relevant data to research using their own computing devices.